mattmassicotte/PackageTemplate/README.md

 If you have tricks/hacks/custom actions to make this better, **please** let me know.

 Note!
-If your package contains more than one entry it its `products` array, you'll need to append `-Package` to the scheme name to get xcodebuilt tests to work.
+If your package contains more than one entry it its `products` array, you'll need to append `-Package` to the scheme name to get `xcodebuild` tests to work.

 ## Swift Package Index